 There are 2 types of DUI violations for which you can be cited or arrested.
 You can be charged with a regular DUI which means an officer determines that you are under the influence of drugs or alcohol while driving, or you can be charged with a DUI Per Se.
 In this case, you were driving and were tested (either by breath or by blood) with the results being equal to or higher than 0.08% BAC (Blood Alcohol Content).
 There is a zero-tolerance policy for driving under the influence for persons under the age of 21.
 Should you be charged with a DUI or DWI with a BAC of 0.02% or higher (which is a level low enough to occur if you’ve been drinking cough medicine recently) and you are younger than 21 years old, your license will be suspended for at least six months and involves a fine depending on the BAC results.
 If you’re under 21 and your BAC is tested at 0.08% or higher, you may face the same treatment in court as an adult.

-It is the responsibility of the Georgia District Attorney to prove you had consumed alcohol or drugs preceding your driving and you can be found guilty even if your BAC results are less than 0.08%.
-They can base a conviction off the field sobriety tests, which should have been administered when you were first pulled over (and recorded by the dash cam on police vehicles).
+It is the responsibility of the GA District Attorney to prove you had consumed alcohol or drugs preceding your driving and you can be found guilty even if your BAC results are less than 0.08%.
+They can base a conviction off the field sobriety tests, which should have been administered when you were first pulled over (and recorded by the dashcam on police vehicles).
 That and a BAC equal to or higher than 0.08% are the only legal means of determining DUI guilt.

 Consequences of DUI / DWI Offenses

-The typical sentence for a first-time offender is up to one year in jail, license suspension, a fine up to $1,000, 40 hours of community service, a DUI education course and probation.
-If this is a second offense the typical penalty can include up to one year in jail, license suspension for three years, a fine up to $1,000, a DUI education course or substance abuse treatment, 40 hours of community service, probation, and possibly an IID (Ignition Interlock Device).
-A third offense can mean one year of incarceration, up to five years of license suspension, a fine no less than $1,000 and no more than $5,000, a DUI course or substance abuse treatment, 40 hours of community service, probation, and a high possibility of a mandated IID.
+The typical sentence for a first-time offender is up to one year in jail, license suspension, a fine of up to $1,000, 40 hours of community service, a DUI education course, and probation.
+If this is a second offense the typical penalty can include up to one year in jail, license suspension for three years, a fine of up to $1,000, a DUI education course or substance abuse treatment, 40 hours of community service, probation, and possibly an IID (Ignition Interlock Device).
+A third offense can mean one year of incarceration, up to five years of license suspension, a fine of no less than $1,000 and no more than $5,000, a DUI course or substance abuse treatment, 40 hours of community service, probation, and a high possibility of a mandated IID.
 For a fourth offense, the crime is elevated to a felony.
-This means a fine of $5,000 and one to five years prison.
+This means a fine of $5,000 and one to five years in prison.